The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the W 89th St / Wornall Rd neighborhood in Kansas City are upper-middle income, making it an above average income neighborhood.
+The neighbors in the W 89th St / Wornall Rd neighborhood in Kansas City are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has